Donker Mag: Singles

 The album's lead single "Cookie Thumper!" was released on 18 June 2013.
 A music video for the second single "Pitbull Terrier" was released on 20 May 2014.
 A music video for "Ugly Boy" was released on 4 November 2014.
-Directed by Ninja, this video, rich in cameos, features Jack Black, Marilyn Manson, Red Hot Chili Peppers bassist Flea, burlesque dancer Dita Von Teese, the ATL twins (Sewell Brothers), and English model Cara Delevingne.
+Directed by Ninja, this video, rich in cameos, features English model Cara Delevingne, Marilyn Manson, Red Hot Chili Peppers bassist Flea, Jack Black, burlesque dancer Dita Von Teese, the ATL twins (Sewell Brothers), Aphex Twin (the producer of the remixed original song), some group members, Sixteen Jones (the daughter of Ninja and Yolandi), and others.